 BCLI Investors Have Opportunity to Lead Brainstorm Cell Therapeutics Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Brainstorm Cell Therapeutics Inc. ("Brainstorm Cell" or the "Company") (NASDAQ: BCLI).
+LOS ANGELES , Nov.
+28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Brainstorm Cell Therapeutics Inc. ("Brainstorm Cell" or the "Company") (NASDAQ: BCLI).

 Class Period: August 15, 2022 – September 27, 2023